evidentlyai/evidently/README.md

 ```sh
 $ pip install evidently
 ```
-If you want to get results as HTML or JSON files, the installation is now complete.
-If you want to display the dashboards directly in a Jupyter notebook, you should install `jupyter nbextension`.
+If you only want to get results as HTML or JSON files, the installation is now complete.
+To display the dashboards inside a Jupyter notebook, you need `jupyter nbextension`.
 After installing `evidently`, run the two following commands in the terminal from the evidently directory.

 To install jupyter nbextension, run:
 ```sh